dogweather/safe-to-upgrade/README.md

 ## "Is it safe to upgrade?"

-Crowdsourced info for developers.
+Crowdsourced db for developers.
 Can we take a chance and upgrade our work machine?

 ### macOS